-Liberia is one of the least developed countries in the world, with high levels of under-educated and unemployed youth and few opportunities for economic development.
-The southeast of the country where Golden Veroleum Liberia (GVL) obtained concessionary rights to develop 220,000 hectares for palm oil in 2010, is particularly undeveloped.
-As Liberia is home to more than 40% of the valuable Upper Guinean rain forest, and the southeast is especially densely forested, responsible palm oil development to not compromise these forests, is key.
-The landscape in south east Liberia is centered around the palm oil concession held by GVL.
-The area stretches over four counties: River Cess, Sinoe, Grand Kru, Maryland and River Gee.
+The landscape in southeast Liberia is centred around the palm oil concession held by Golden Veroleum Liberia (GVL).
+Liberia is one of the least developed countries in the world, with high levels of undereducated and unemployed youth and few opportunities for economic development.
+The southeast of the country where GVL obtained concessionary rights to develop 220,000 hectares for oil palm in 2010 is particularly undeveloped.
+Also, the southeast is especially densely forested, responsible oil palm development is key.

 GVL partnered with IDH and the Liberian Forestry Development Authority to raise capital for investing in community oil palm farms, and leveraging on the investment to incentivize forest conservation.
+This is part of IDH’s Production Protection Inclusion approach.
 The partnership will introduce Production–Protection Agreements (PPAs), as a form of public–private–community forest protection governance.
-Through these PPAs, the communities, the Forestry Development Authority and GVL agree to conserve and actively monitor and manage forests, in exchange for access to investment capital raised and technical assistance to establish community oil palm farms.
+Through these PPAs, the communities, the Forestry Development Authority and GVL agree to conserve and actively monitor and manage community owned forests and biodiversity, in exchange for access to investment capital raised and technical assistance to establish community oil palm farms and diversify income sources.
 The investment model includes an annual conditional income paid to the community, which is conditional to compliance with the Forest Protection plan.

 The partnership’s first round investment will be for 4,000 hectares of community oil palm farm land spread over 6-8 communities in the south east of Liberia, leveraging at least 20,000 hectares of HCV/HCS forest conservation.
 Key investors include the Investment Fund for Production Protection that was launched at the World Economic Forum in January 2017, and GVL as the concession holding company.